prezi/fail/README.md

 # Anthropomorphic Battalion

 A light-weight implementation of the ideas behind Chaos Monkey.
+See the original: [Simian Army](https://github.com/Netflix/SimianArmy).

 ## Getting started